How to preach the Good News without fear

 There were people who hated Jesus for no good reason.
 No good reason at all...

-Yes, I am talking of the religious people in the Bible, the Pharisees and Sadducees and the whole gang who persecuted Jesus, even in festivals and celebrations but because Jesus was not there to please men and He was bent on doing what the One who sent Him, God, told Him to do, Jesus kept on preaching, kept on calling out people, kept on shedding His unique light and He was killed, at the end of it.
+They persecuted Jesus, even in festivals and celebrations but, because Jesus was not there to please men and He was bent on doing what the One who sent Him, God, told Him to do, Jesus kept on preaching, kept on calling out people, kept on shedding His unique light and He was killed, at the end of it.

-He did what God told Him to do, knowing fully well that there were going to be people who wouldn't like it, who would hate Him for it and even blame Him for things He didn't do so that they could get Him killed.
+He did what God told Him to do, knowing fully well that there were going to be people who wouldn't like it, who would hate Him for it and even kill Him for it.

 And seeing that we are to be like Him, follow His footsteps, we are to remember that God did warn us that we would be persecuted.

-The number of times I have been mocked and laughed at for being Christian, in my family to be specific, has just been something else and even when it hurts because it hurts sometimes, I still seek to remind myself that there will be people who won't agree with what I am doing and you are most likely going to be persecuted for living for and preaching about Christ.
+The number of times I have been mocked and laughed at for being Christian, in my family to be specific, has just been something else and even when it hurts, I still seek to remind myself that there will be people who won't agree with what I am doing and I am most likely going to be persecuted for living for and preaching about Christ.

 You will most likely face some kind of persecution for being Christ's follower and there will probably be moments when you will feel down, feel abandoned by God, thinking that He is not there to defend you when, in reality, He has never left.